raas-dev/configent/README.md

 The container image is built by `etc/nix/Dockerfile`.

 The environment is created in the current directory and alias `n` is used e.g.
-`n vim README.md` to run an isolated `nix-shell` on containerd.
+`n vim README.md` to run Vim in an isolated `nix-shell` on containerd.

-Alternatively, use alias `nixery` to create ad-hoc environments with selected packages only by building the container image in [Nixery](https://nixery.dev/).
+Alternatively, use alias `nixery` to create ad-hoc environments by building the container image in [Nixery](https://nixery.dev/).

 Both `n` and `nixery` take Nix package name(s, separated by forward slashes) as the first argument.
 The packages are installed from channel [unstable](https://search.nixos.org/packages?channel=unstable).

-The binary is assumed named according to the first package and the rest of the arguments are passed to the binary.
+The binary is assumed named according to the first package.
+The rest of the arguments are passed to the binary.
 If name is different from the package name, put meta-package "shell" first e.g. `nixery shell/google-cloud-sdk gcloud`.